guyroutledge/atozcss/_drafts/2016-04-06-creating-custom-functions-with-sass.md

-In a future episode we'll look at adding flow control and conditional statements to functions as well as debugging functions and warning the user of incorrect use but for now, let's add a couple of extra features to this pixel to rem coverter.
+In a future episode we'll look at adding flow control and conditional statements to functions as well as debugging functions and warning the user of incorrect use, but for now, let's add a couple of extra features to this pixel to rem converter.

-Let's make our function more flexible and allow it to accept either a pixel length or a number and convert it into rems.
+Let's make our function more flexible and allow it to accept either a pixel length or a number (that's assumed to be a number of pixels) and convert it into rems.

 To do that, we'll first make another function which turns any length value into a number without any units.
 Once we've done that, we can